How Retail Employees Can Maintain Sanity During The Holidays

 • Early shopping often means better deals and more product choices.

 2. Know where you are supposed to park.
-I can’t tell you how many employees I’ve had who had their car ticketed or towed by the mall because they didn’t follow its employee parking rules.
-It’s an easy thing to avoid.
+I can’t tell you how many employees I’ve had whose cars were ticketed or towed by the mall because they didn’t follow its employee parking rules.
+It’s easy to avoid.

 • Familiarize yourself with employee parking areas to avoid fines or towing.